microsoft/hi-ml/docs/source/software_design_overview.md

 - All automatic code checks will start.
 These checks will verify

   - Consistency with static typing rules
-  - Ensure that no passwords or other types of credentials are revealed
+  - Ensure that no passwords or other types of credentials are revealed.
   - Ensure that none of the used third-party libraries contains high severity software vulnerabilities that could affect the proposed functionality.